mariadb-corporation/MaxScale/Documentation/REST-API/Resources-SQL.md

 - `max_rows`

   - The maximum number of rows returned in the response.
 By default this is 1000 rows.
 Setting the value to 0 means no limit.
+Any extra rows in the result will be discarded.

 By default, the complete result is returned in the response body.
 If the SQL query returns more than one result, the `results` array will contain all the